Quantum theory in finite dimension cannot explain every general process with finite memory: Introduction

 Removing the restriction to classical or quantum dynamics, and keeping only on the linearity of the hidden dynamics and the nonnegativity of the function used to compute the probabilities of sequences, enlarges the class of possible models and ensuing processes to so-called quasi-realizations~\cite{Vidyasagar2014}.
-These generalized models are known under several different names in different communities, e.g. operator observable models (OOM)~\cite{Jaeger2000} or weighted finite automata~\cite{Balle2015}.
+These generalized models are known under several different names in different communities, e.g. operator observable models (OOM)~\cite{Jaeger2000} or weighted finite automata~\cite{Balle2015}, or indeed (classical) finitely correlated states \cite{Fannes1992}.
 Considering this extended class simplifies greatly the inference of the hidden mechanism from the probabilities of the sequences, as a minimal description can be obtained by simple linear algebra, while this is not the case for a classical or quantum one.
-Moreover, from a physical point of view, this extended space of models can be seen as the class of models describing repeated measurement on a system in general probabilistic theories (GPTs)~\cite{Muller2021}, including alternatives or extensions of quantum theory. \aw{The immediate question presenting itself} is whether there is a strict inclusion between the sets of HMM, \aw{HQMM} and general models?
+Moreover, from a physical point of view, this extended space of models can be seen as the class of models describing repeated measurement on a system in general probabilistic theories (GPTs)~\cite{Muller2021}, including alternatives or extensions of quantum theory. {The immediate question presenting itself} is whether there is a strict inclusion between the sets of HMM, {HQMM} and general models?
 For these sets and for any other subclass of models that can be conceived, this is an interesting question from a fundamental point of view, since one could say that the possibility of generating every stochastic process with finite memory is a desirable property of a general theory of nature, but it also has practical consequences for applications, since it can exhibit strengths or limitations of specific classes.
 Already in~\cite{fox1968,dharmadhikari1970} it was shown that there exist processes admitting general models which however are not representable classically by any HMM.
 In~\cite{monras2016} it was shown that there exist processes given by HQMM which however cannot be represented by classical HMM.
 Perhaps then quantum mechanics is sufficiently powerful to be able to realize any discrete process admitting a finite memory general model, by means of finite-dimensional quantum systems~\cite{monras2016}?
-The main contribution of the present paper is a negative answer to this question, via the explicit construction of processes admitting a general linear model, but for which the underlying possible GPT is so tightly constrained that we can exclude the possibility of a realization by HQMM by inspection. \aw{The argument is geometric, as pioneered in \cite{monras2016} (there for separating HMM and HQMM): our examples are such that the GPTs of their quasi-realizations have unique mutually dual convex cones of effects and states, respectively; in other words, there is only one possible operational probabilistic theory that can describe the observable statistics.
-As HQMM give rise to semi-definite representable (SDR cones, i.e. projections of sections of the positive-semidefinite cone of matrices), we can exclude a quantum realisation by forcing our cone to be not semi-algebraic.} On the other hand, to better appreciate the power of HQMM and motivating the question of establishing a separation with general theories, we show that the non-classical examples in~\cite{fox1968,dharmadhikari1970} are representable by HQMMs, and thus are not sufficient to show the new separation.
-This is remarkable since these examples were naturally formulated as a functions of infinite-alphabet classical Markov models, showing that small quantum systems can be expressive enough to represent rich stochastic processes that are not inherently quantum, supporting the possibility that quantum systems can be useful for modeling real world data streams.
-On the other hand, by simplifying the original examples, we remark that already a class of binary sequential measurements on a qubit cannot be reproduced by a HMM.
-This fact was already noticed by~\cite{srinivasan2018learning} where a HQMM for the so-called probability clock of Jaeger~\cite{Jaeger2000,Zhao2010} was found, which itself is a simplified version of the older example in~\cite{fox1968,dharmadhikari1970}.